Conan O'Brien

+He is the 2025 recipient of the Mark Twain Prize for American Humor.

 Known for his spontaneous hosting style, which has been characterized by The New York Times as "awkward, self-deprecating humor", O'Brien's late-night programs combine the "lewd and wacky with more elegant, narrative-driven short films".
-His segments outside the studio, dubbed "remotes", have also become some of his best-received work, including the international travel series Conan Without Borders.
+His remotes have also become some of his best-received work, including the international travel series Conan Without Borders.
 With the retirement of David Letterman on May 20, 2015, O'Brien became the longest-working late-night talk show host active in the United States.
-This active streak ended with O'Brien's retirement from late-night television in June 2021, with his entire run as a late-night host lasting almost 28 years.
-Conan was named one of Times 100 Most Influential People in 2010.
+This active streak ended with O'Brien's retirement from late-night television in June 2021, with his entire run as a late-night host lasting nearly 30 years.

 Early life

-O'Brien was born on April 18, 1963, in Brookline, Massachusetts.
-His father, Thomas Francis O'Brien (b.
-1929), is a physician and professor of medicine at Harvard Medical School where he specializes in epidemiology.
-His mother, Ruth O'Brien (née Reardon; b.
-1931), is a retired attorney and former partner at the Boston firm Ropes & Gray.
-O'Brien has three brothers and two sisters.
+Conan Christopher O'Brien was born on April 18, 1963, in Brookline, Massachusetts.
+His father, Thomas Francis O'Brien (1929–2024), was a physician and professor of medicine at Harvard Medical School, specializing in epidemiology.
+His mother, Ruth O'Brien (née Reardon; 1931–2024), was an attorney and partner at the Boston firm Ropes & Gray.
+O'Brien has three brothers and two sisters, and is a third cousin of fellow comedian Denis Leary.
 O'Brien attended Brookline High School, where he served as the managing editor of the school newspaper, then called The Sagamore.
-He was a congressional intern for Congressman Barney Frank and in his senior year, he won the National Council of Teachers of English writing contest with his short story "To Bury the Living".
+He was a congressional intern for Congressmen Robert Drinan and Barney Frank, and in his senior year won the National Council of Teachers of English writing contest with his short story "To Bury the Living".

 After graduating as valedictorian in 1981, O'Brien entered Harvard University.
 He lived in Holworthy Hall during his first year with future businessman Luis Ubiñas and two other roommates, and in Mather House during his three upper-class years.
-He majored in History & Literature, and graduated magna cum laude with a Bachelor of Arts degree in 1985.
-O'Brien's senior thesis, entitled Literary Progeria in the Works of William Faulkner and Flannery O'Connor, concerned the use of children as symbols in the works of William Faulkner and Flannery O'Connor.
+He majored in history and literature, and graduated magna cum laude with a Bachelor of Arts degree in 1985.
+O'Brien's senior thesis, entitled Literary Progeria in the Works of William Faulkner and Flannery O'Connor, concerned the use of children as symbols in the works of Faulkner and O'Connor.
 During college, O'Brien briefly played drums in a band called the Bad Clams and was a writer for the Harvard Lampoon humor magazine.
 During his sophomore and junior years, he served as the Lampoon's president.
 At this time, O'Brien's future boss at NBC, Jeff Zucker, was serving as president of the school newspaper The Harvard Crimson.